Erica Mena’s Busty Bikini Bod Has Fans Dropping Fire Emoji Left & Right

 I am so excited to partner up with @itouchwearables again, but this time to give away a free Smartwatch or Activity Tracker!
 HOW TO ENTER: 1.
 Follow @iamerica_mena and @itouchwearables 2.
 Like this photo 3.
 Tag as many friends in the comments below.
 1 tag = 1 entry, so tag as many people as you can!
 Or, use my code "ERICA10" for $10 off

 But not everyone was feeling the vibe, as some people complained about the contest.
-Many Instagram contests require people to follow a set of accounts, or to tag their friends.
+Many Instagram contests require people to follow a set of accounts or to tag their friends.
 Both of these aspects drew criticism, including from one fan, who went into detail about why they didn’t want to participate.

 “Erica why do people have to like your photo and tag people in order for you to give somebody something…. if you really wanted to give somebody something you wouldn’t make it that hard for them to get it.
 So I think it’s a bunch BS,” they complained.